 If you’ve been to Index lately, maybe you’ve noticed some staking and flagging around the start of the Lower Town Wall access trail.
 We’re getting ready to put in a toilet!

 The toilet will be just to the left of the access trail, as close to the railroad tracks as we can get while still on our property.
 We’ll be widening the first part of the trail (within the railroad right-of-way) into a short gravel road, which we need to install and service the toilet.
-We intend to clear as little vegetation as necessary.
 Check out the attached plan for details.

 This has been a remarkably complicated project.
 We had to petition Snohomish County for a variance from building setback requirements.
 We had to hire a consultant to map wetlands on the property and develop a mitigation plan in order to put the toilet at the edge of a wetland buffer.
 We’ve had to bring in a surveyor and hire a civil engineer.
 Finally, we’ve had to work out some sticky access issues with the railroad.